Dry Tortugas National Park

 ⌚ How Long to Visit: It’s easiest to visit Dry Tortugas for 1 day using the Yankee Freedom III ferry.
 However, if you’re lucky enough to snag a campsite, try to visit for 2-3 days.

-🚗 How to Visit: It’s imperative that you visit Dry Tortugas from Key West.
+🚗 How to Get There: It’s imperative that you visit Dry Tortugas from Key West.
 While you can access the park by chartering a private boat or plane, the most common way to get to the park (and the only way to camp there) is by way of the Yankee Freedom III ferry.

 🛏️ Where to Stay: Since the Yankee Freedom III departs Key West at 7:30 AM, you should stay in or near Key West so you’re not late to the ferry.
 Hotels in Key West are very expensive, so Maria and I stayed at Boyd’s Key West Campground.
 We talked to people who stayed in Marathon, which has slightly cheaper lodging than Key West and is 1 hour east.